-Nominations for female statue unveiled
+Women celebrated on voting centenary

 The move follows complaints about the lack of public statues of women in Wales.

-Wales' Women's Equality Network, which campaigns for women's rights, unveiled a list of 100 women past and present to have influenced Welsh life.

-Organisers said the shortlist included women who have made waves in areas including the arts, business, education, politics, social reform and sport.
+Wales' Women's Equality Network, which campaigns for women's rights, said the list featured women who had excelled in the arts, business, education, politics, social reform and sport.

-Of the names on the list, 50 are historical figures and 50 are living women - to mark the continued contribution of women today.
+The women on the list being considered for the statue include Lady Rhondda, otherwise known as Margaret Haig Thomas, who was born in 1883 and was a suffragette and businesswoman.

 - Statue of notable woman set for city